coady/graphique/README.md

 #### types
 * `Dataset`: interface for an ibis table or arrow dataset.
 * `Table`: implements the `Dataset` interface.
 Adds typed `row`, `columns`, and `filter` fields from introspecting the schema.
 * `Column`: interface for an ibis column.
-Each data type has a corresponding column implementation: Boolean, Int, BigInt, Float, Decimal, Date, Datetime, Time, Duration, Base64, String, List, Struct.
+Each data type has a corresponding column implementation: Boolean, Int, BigInt, Float, Decimal, Date, Datetime, Time, Duration, Base64, String, Array, Struct.
 All columns have a `values` field for their list of scalars.
 Additional fields vary by type.
 * `Row`: scalar fields.
 Tables are column-oriented, and graphique encourages that usage for performance.
 A single `row` field is provided for convenience, but a field for a list of rows is not.
 Requesting parallel columns is far more efficient.

 #### selection